bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/vintage.md

 ```

 ## User
 We are only able to crack the password for `svc_sql` which is `Zer0the0ne`.

+### Password Spraying
 Well we got a password but the account is not of much use, so lets do some password spraying.

 ```console
 $ nxc smb dc01.vintage.htb -u users.txt -p Zer0the0ne -k --continue-on-success